Aurora-RGB/Docs/content/diagnostics/repair-wmi.md

 If this page opened automatically for you, you need to take action to repair your Windows.

-AuroraRGB needs Win32_Process class in WMI to work properly.
+AuroraRGB, and possibly other software, needs Win32_Process class in WMI to work properly.
-Here you can follow the steps to fix it for Aurora and possibly other software.
+Here you can follow the steps to fix it.

 1) Open a terminal (as Admin):